The Swiss Data Custodian | Part 1: a necessary concept in the field of data privacy

 Privacy & Security Expert

-Sabrina joined the SDSC in September 2019 as a computer scientist.
-Her mission is about developing and deploying privacy-preserving solutions.
-She received her PhD in Information Systems from the University of Geneva with a focus on designing fair and responsible data sharing ecosystems.
-Her interests include ethical data processing, cloud computing, service design, privacy-preserving systems.
+Sabrina joined the SDSC in September 2019 as a computer scientist and worked there until the end of August 2024.
+During her time at the SDSC, she focused on developing and deploying privacy-preserving solutions.
+She worked on creating and implementing systems that ensured the secure and ethical handling of data.
+Sabrina received her PhD in Information Systems from the University of Geneva, specializing in designing fair and responsible data-sharing ecosystems.
+Her interests included ethical data processing, cloud computing, service design, and privacy-preserving systems.

 Share this post